pinballsp/DMDMK66/128x32 firmware/README.md

 Current stable firmware version v1.83 for DMDMK66 128x32.<br>
 Current Final version, v1.84b, Add support to SPIKE.
+Added SLEIC and INDER spanish manufacturers with specific firmware files.

 Any question, suggestion or bug, contact pinballsp@gmail.com, Skype pinballsp, Whatsapp +34693344445, Facebook https://www.facebook.com/Pinballsp

 <b>Files:</b> dmdmk66.bin ---------> v1.83 (Date 20-12-2017) <br>
 <b>Files:</b> dmdmk66_v1.84b.rar --> v1.84 Final (Date 20-4-2019) <br>
+<b>Files:</b> DMDMK66_INDER.rar ---> v1.84 (Date 20-11-2019) <br>
+<b>Files:</b> DMDMK66_SLEIC.rar ---> v1.84 (Date 20-11-2019) <br>

 <br>
+<b>SLEIC-INDER</b>
+<ul><li>Added SLEIC and INDER spanish manufacturers.
+100% tested.
+Automatic detection: the user does not need to configure the pinball manufacturer, the firmware detects it automatically.
+Automatic synchronization, avoids the loss of horizontal synchronism (lateral displacements of the image).
+For each of these manufacturers there is a different firmware file, unzip and update with the binary dmdmk66.bin</Li></ul>

 <b>v1.84 Final version Firmware, new features</b>
 <ul><li>Added SPIKE pinball.
 100% tested.
 Automatic detection: the user does not need to configure the pinball manufacturer, the firmware detects it automatically.
 Automatic synchronization, avoids the loss of horizontal synchronism (lateral displacements of the image).</Li></ul>
 <b>v1.84 BETA Firmware, new features</b>